The woods teach more than the lens ever could. Learn both.

 Composure Under Pressure: Managing adrenaline when the shot finally appears.

-Respect for the Wild: Ethics that keep the craft honest and the animals unharmed.
+Respect for the Wild: Ethics that keep the craft honest and the habitat unharmed.

 The best photographs happen in moments you can’t predict and can’t stage.